-Inheritance is a fundamental concept that allows a class to inherit/utilize properties and behaviors from another existing class.
-Inheritance enables code reuses and promotes the creation of a hierarchical structure among classes.
+Inheritance is one of fundamental concept in java, allowing a class to inherit properties and behaviors from another class.
+It enables code reuse and promotes a hierarchical structure among classes.

 Importance/Advanges of Inheritance in Java: